 You put your heart and soul into your applications, played the waiting game, and received the letters of acceptance and even some denials.
 Now it’s time to weigh your options and revisit each program.
 Schedule another campus visit, if you think it will help.
 Ask yourself: Which faculty seemed most interested in you?
 Which offered the best assistantship or fellowship terms?
 Which emphasized research opportunities and funds?
 Which libraries, labs, and other resources are better for what you want to study?
 Which has graduates getting jobs or into PhD programs?
 Now you can make your decision regarding which program you’re going to attend.
 Take some time to celebrate and thank those who helped you along the way.

 Be sure to thoroughly read the admitted student information you were sent.
 This will include instructions regarding your enrollment deposit, funding, housing, admitted student programs, courses and scheduling, orientation, and more.
 Some of these things will have deadlines, so make note of those on your calendar.
 Reach out to your new classmates, compare notes, discuss your initial impressions of the program.
-Start your financial and relocation planning.
+Start your relocation and financial planning.
 It’s never too early to start saving, especially if you are going to have to relocate.

 During & After Grad School: Think about your future.